IP phones are the endpoints of a telephone system using VoIP technology. IP phones are often referred to as VoIP or SIP phones.

 Choosing the right conference phone typically depends on the employees’ needs and the conference room size.

-Speakerphones, compared to conference phones, are a more cost-effective and quite suitable solution for small meeting rooms of up to 5-6 participants.
-For further information visit the speakerphones section on our article about microphones.
+Compared to conference phones, speakers are a more cost-effective and quite suitable solution for small meeting rooms of up to 5-6 participants.
+For further information, visit the speakerphones section in our article about microphones.

-Extra features together with higher audio quality make conference phones an integrated and more convenient solution compared to speakerphones.
+Extra features and higher audio quality make conference phones an integrated and more convenient solution than speakerphones.

-To deliver a seamless conversation conference phones rely on two main features: 360-degrees sound pick-up and high audio quality.
+To deliver a seamless conversation, conference phones rely on two main features: 360-degree sound pick-up and high audio quality.

 What else to consider?
 Here is a list of the most important additional features when making a choice:

-- Bluetooth connectivity – lets easily pairing another Bluetooth device to the conference phone
+- Bluetooth connectivity – lets easily pair another Bluetooth device to the conference phone

-- call recording – can be beneficial to recall information mentioned during the conference, solving an argument with a customer, or training new employees
+- call recording – can be beneficial for recalling information mentioned during the conference, solving an argument with a customer, or training new employees

 - active speaker – identifies the person who is talking and makes it visible on the phone’s interface